Hair: Indication of status

 Healthy hair indicates health and youth (important in evolutionary biology).
 Hair color and texture can be a sign of ethnic ancestry.
 Facial hair is a sign of puberty in men.
 White or gray hair is a sign of age or genetics, which may be concealed with hair dye (not easily for some), although many prefer to assume it (especially if it is a poliosis characteristic of the person since childhood).
-Male pattern baldness is a sign of age, which may be concealed with a toupee, hats, or religious and cultural adornments.
-Although drugs and medical procedures exist for the treatment of baldness, many balding men simply shave their heads.
-In early modern China, the queue was a male hairstyle worn by the Manchus from central Manchuria and the Han Chinese during the Qing dynasty; hair on the front of the head was shaved off above the temples every ten days, mimicking male-pattern baldness, and the rest of the hair braided into a long pigtail.
+Pattern baldness in men is usually seen as a sign of aging that may be concealed with a toupee, hats, or religious and cultural adornments; however, the condition can be triggered by various hormonal factors at any age following puberty and is not uncommon in younger men.
+Although pattern baldness can be slowed down by drugs such as Finasteride and Minoxidil or treated with hair transplants, many men see this as unnecessary effort for the sake of vanity and instead shave their heads.
+In early modern China, the queue was a male hairstyle in which the hair at the front and top was shaved every 10 days in a style mimicking pattern baldness, while the remaining hair at the back was braided into a long pigtail.

-Hairstyle may be an indicator of group membership.
-During the English Civil War, the followers of Oliver Cromwell decided to crop their hair close to their head, as an act of defiance to the curls and ringlets of the king's men.
-This led to the Parliamentary faction being nicknamed Roundheads.
+A hairstyle may be an indicator of group membership.
+During the English Civil War, followers of Oliver Cromwell cropped their hair close to their head in an act of defiance against the curls and ringlets of the king's men, which led to them being nicknamed Roundheads.
 Recent isotopic analysis of hair is helping to shed further light on sociocultural interaction, giving information on food procurement and consumption in the 19th century.
 Having bobbed hair was popular among the flappers in the 1920s as a sign of rebellion against traditional roles for women.
-Female art students known as the "cropheads" also adopted the style, notably at the Slade School in London, England.
-Regional variations in hirsutism cause practices regarding hair on the arms and legs to differ.
+Female art students known as the Cropheads also adopted the style, notably at the Slade School in London.
+Regional variations in hirsutism has caused practices regarding hair on the arms and legs to differ.
 Some religious groups may follow certain rules regarding hair as part of religious observance.
 The rules often differ for men and women.